 - One-on-one meetings allow formal or informal conversations with key stakeholders.

-JESSIE L. MOORE is director of the Center for Engaged Learning and associate professor of English: Professional Writing & Rhetoric at Elon University.
+JESSIE L. MOORE is director of the Center for Engaged Learning and professor of English: Professional Writing & Rhetoric at Elon University.
 She previously coordinated Elon’s first-year writing program and professional writing & rhetoric program.
 She received her Ph.D. and M.A. in English – Rhetoric and Composition from Purdue University.

 Jessie leads planning, implementation, and assessment of the Center’s research seminars, which support multi-institutional inquiry on high-impact pedagogies and other focused engaged learning topics.
 Her recent research examines transfer of writing knowledge and practices, multi-institutional research and collaborative inquiry, writing residencies for faculty writers, the writing lives of university students, and high-impact pedagogies.
 She is the co-editor of Critical Transitions: Writing and the Question of Transfer (with Chris Anson, The WAC Clearinghouse and University Press of Colorado, 2016) and Understanding Writing Transfer: Implications for Transformative Student Learning in Higher Education (with Randy Bass, Stylus, 2017).
 Her work has appeared in Computers and Composition, Written Communication, Composition Forum, Journal of Faculty Development, Journal on Centers for Teaching & Learning, TESOL Journal, and in edited collections.